Medical expert of the article

 How to examine?

-Treatment of hepatic fibrosis
+Treatment of liver fibrosis

-- reduction of inflammation (eg, ursodeoxycholic acid, glucocorticoids),
+- reducing inflammation (eg, ursodeoxycholic acid, glucocorticoids),